Omphalocele

 Because this child's abdominal opening was slow at healing, she was kept in hospital.
 When the first photograph was taken after one year of hospitalisation, surgeons said she would need to stay another year.
 This was when her mother contacted me to see if wheatgrass extract could hasten the healing process.

-Although I had no idea whether the extract would work or not, fortunately, it did - very well.
-Just ONE APPLICATION over the abdominal swelling significantly accelerated the healing process and reduced inflammation.
-In fact the child was sent home after only 2 more weeks in hospital.
-It seems that the abdominal wound did not close due to a number of neurological connections between abdominal wall cell receptors and the brain being blocked.
-Here though, the affected area appears to have "re-connected" the omphalocele opening to the brain.
-(See "How wheatgrass extract heals.")
+Although I had no idea whether the extract would work or not, I knew it would not do any harm to the child.
+Amazingly, just ONE APPLICATION over the abdominal swelling significantly accelerated the healing process and reduced inflammation.
+The child was sent home after only 2 more weeks in hospital.

 Dr. Chris Reynolds.
 M.B.,B.S.